OutcastPirate/TerminalScrabble/documentation.md

                 ? - standard value = 15, lowest possible value = 15 (Smaller boards wouldn't make sense)
                 ! - ALWAYS has to be an odd number for the game to work, if set to an even value the game won't start !! - Changing this setting is not recommended as it may interfere with the game's original purpose
+                * changing this to one bigger than 15 may result in wrong display on monitors smaller than 17 inches

         • wordsDict -> location of the game dictionary with all accepted words
         • basicTileNumber -> Number of tiles assigned to each player